-Factbox: In US, vaping-related illnesses cause 15 deaths at Virginia, New Jersey
+In US, vaping-related illnesses cause 15 deaths at Virginia, New Jersey

 Here’s what we know about the vaping-related deaths so far:

-* States that have reported deaths – California (2), Florida, Georgia, Illinois, Indiana, Kansas (2), Minnesota, Mississippi, Missouri, Oregon, Nebraska, New Jersey and Virginia
+* States that have reported deaths – California (2), Florida, Georgia, Illinois, Indiana, Kansas (2), Minnesota, Mississippi, Missouri, Oregon, Nebraska, New Jersey and Virginia.

-* Nearly 70% of the 771 patients, on whom data is available, are male with 16% below 18 years of age, according to the CDC
+* Nearly 70% of the 771 patients, on whom data is available, are male with 16% below 18 years of age, according to the CDC.

-* Data shows all reported patients have a history of e-cigarette use or vaping
+* Data shows all reported patients have a history of e-cigarette use or vaping.

-* Washington governor Jay Inslee last week urged state agencies to ban flavored and cannabis-derived vaping products and said more stringent rules could follow
+* Washington governor Jay Inslee last week urged state agencies to ban flavored and cannabis-derived vaping products and said more stringent rules could follow.

-* Massachusetts has imposed a four-month ban on sales of all vaping products, including those used for marijuana, which is legal in the state
+* Massachusetts has imposed a four-month ban on sales of all vaping products, including those used for marijuana, which is legal in the state.

 * Several vape shop owners have sued Massachusetts, asking the court to deem the ban “unconstitutional.”

-* New York state, Michigan and Rhode Island have all banned the sale of flavored vaping products
+* New York state, Michigan and Rhode Island have all banned the sale of flavored vaping products.